karaokenite/karaokenite/README.md

 ## What is Karaoke Nite?

-Karaoke Nite is an web app where you can sing karaoke and hang out with your friends and randos.
-I
+Karaoke Nite is a platform where everyone can sing their favorite tunes and hang out with their friends.

 ## Core team